AmrAli47/Embedded-system/Voice and Bluetooth Mobile Control/Readme.md

 ### Once connected, give predefined commands through the mobile handset to the robot.

 ### Commands are:
 Forward: Activates both motors at slow speed and moves it forward.
-Backward: Activates both motors at slow speed and moves it backward Fast Forward: Activates both motors at full speed and moves it fast forward.
+Backward: Activates both motors at slow speed and moves it backward.
+Fast Forward: Activates both motors at full speed and moves it fast forward.
 Fast Backward: Activates both motors at full speed and moves it backward.
 Slow Right: Activates left motor and makes a left turn.